 Probiotics and Food Allergies:

 Because of the role probiotics plays with allergies and digestive health, a lot of Neocate mom and dads have questions about whether probiotics might be helpful for their child with food allergies or digestive problems.
 This is complicated because many probiotic foods are off limits for children with food allergies.
 Most of the clinical studies on the health benefits of probiotics were done with the strains Lactobacillus GG, L. casei, B. bifidum and S. thermophilus, all of which are traditionally used in dairy foods.

 The good news is that it is possible to find allergy-friendly sources of probiotics, such as pickles, sauerkraut and kombucha tea.
 Probiotic supplements may also be a good option, but use caution when choosing one to be sure it is safe for your child’s food allergies.
-Ask your child’s doctor or nutritionist about whether a probiotic supplement is appropriate and see if they can recommend an allergy-friendly brand.
+Ask your child’s doctor or dietitian about whether a probiotic supplement is appropriate and see if they can recommend an allergy-friendly brand.
 If they don’t know of a particular brand, do your research, check labels, call the manufacturers and then discuss what you find with the doctor to decide upon the most appropriate one.

 Readers, do your children with food allergies take a probiotic supplement?
 Have you found an allergy-friendly kind?
 Has it been helpful for your child?